© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two bowl barrows, known as Crippet's Wood round barrows, 560m and 590m north east of Dryhill Farm is a scheduled monument protected by Historic England under reference 1017041.
 View the official record →

-Two bowl barrows, known as Crippet's Wood round barrows, are a Scheduled Ancient Monument located approximately 560 and 590 metres north east of Dryhill Farm in Gloucestershire.
+Two bowl barrows, known as Crippet's Wood round barrows, is an ancient monument consisting of two Bronze Age burial mounds located approximately 560 metres and 590 metres north-east of Dryhill Farm in Gloucestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017041.

 Two bowl barrows, known as Crippet's Wood round barrows, 560m and 590m north east of Dryhill Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017041.